 For the better part of two decades, she championed the growth of Access Community Health Network from a small network of unprofitable health centers into a viable enterprise with over 40 health center locations.
 She has also held policy development and advocacy positions at the American Medical Association and served in the president’s office at University of Chicago Medicine and as executive director of the Health and Medicine Policy Research Group.

-Linda is active in local nonprofits, serving on the boards of Youth Outreach Services and the Hyde Park Youth Symphony.
-She is a mentor for the University of Chicago’s Harris School of Public Policy and several other academic and foundation leadership programs.
-Linda is a graduate of the University of Chicago where she obtained her bachelor’s degree and master’s degrees from the School of Social Service Administration and the Booth Graduate School of Business.
+Locally, Linda chairs the board of the Hyde Park Youth Symphony.
+Linda serves as a field liaison for the University of Chicago’s School of Social Service Administration and as a mentor for the University of Chicago’s Harris School of Public Policy.
+Linda is a graduate of the University of Chicago where she obtained her bachelor’s degree as well as master’s degrees from the School of Social Service Administration and the Booth Graduate School of Business.

 Patrice Stanley is a Washington veteran who offers Conlon & Dunn clients a wealth of political and policy expertise, as well as an unparalleled network of relationships.
 She has an impressive record of success helping clients achieve their objectives through lobbying, coalition building, strategic planning, grassroots outreach, campaign management, and message development.
 Throughout her career, Patrice has used these skills to shape public policy on a range of issues – including telecommunications, transportation, critical infrastructure, homeland security, commercial aerospace, and education – and she brings this subject matter knowledge to her work at Conlon & Dunn.